-The following was a recent comment posted at my Birdageddon article.
+The following was a recent comment posted by Jit at my Birdageddon article.
 It is reproduced here in full, since it serves as a worthy article in its own right.

 The story goes like this.
 Puffins are stubby little cute things.
 They eat tiny fish called sand eels.
 The eels are declining owing to climate change.
 Climate is changing because human civilisation is emitting more CO2 than the Earth can handle.
 Because of this, we’re really worried about the puffins and we have to change our ways.

 Of course you would not be surprised to find that there is more to this than meets the eye.
 It is probably true that should sand eels decline for any reason, then puffins will suffer.
 (Puffins do not always major on sand eels, and this varies by location and time of the year.)
 The puffin is an iconic bird.
 It’s one of three on the cover of my copy of Peterson (the other two are a hoopoe and a lapwing).

 The first question I suppose is, are sand eels threatened by climate change?
 JNCC thinks so, & they are not alone.
 [Note: puffins are also said to be at threat from increased storminess; a “wreck” a few years back was blamed on climate change.
 Nevertheless, there is a long history of wrecks; but I can’t definitively say that climate change won’t cause more storminess.]